alvachien/achihui/docs/filter-dialog-generic-design.md

 - N > 1 values → a nested group
   `{ join: OR, conditions: [ {Equal, v₁, enumValues}, …, {Equal, vₙ, enumValues} ] }`
 - 0 values → **invalid** (§8: enum leaf must pick at least one).
-There is no "inactive" escape: an all-empty tree is the way to clear the filter.
+There is no "inactive" escape from inside the dialog: clearing the filter is the pages' Clear Filter button — the empty tree (case 0) cannot be submitted.

 Rationale: actslib has no `In` operation; OR-of-`Equal` is the only faithful encoding of "row's enum value ∈ chosen set", and attaching `enumValues` to